oceanalbin/Catalog-Of-Archival-Resilence/README.md

 <br>

 First transcoding, to get the ball rolling.
 A mindmap about America's current state of affairs in the gaming branch with ties to propaganda.
+This is from my research about propaganda in videogames, focussed on Americas military recruitment tools.
 ![Catalog%20Of%20Archival%20Resilence/USA.jpg](Catalog%20Of%20Archival%20Resilence/USA.jpg)